ssbc/go-ssb/road-to-partial.md

 It houses a generic query planer that can receive the JSON structure that describes a query, combine the different multi/sublogs and evaluate the intended bitmaps.

+## implement binary support for EBT

+Currently the implementation can only replicate _legacy_ feed format.
+The proposed solution for binary support is to have multiple ebt streams (one per format) which then allows to send binary data in the muxrpc frames instead of JSON.
+The required refactor is not that large.
+The feed format needs to be configured and the _EBT session spawning_ code needs to account for the enabled/supported formats.

 # upcoming changes

 These are necessary to get a functional partial replication.
 They are orderd by dependence/necessity (A needs B) not complexity.